 PAGEANT QUESTIONS FOR INTERVIEW

 Here are some sample questions that are quite common in pageants.
-These are not necessarily questions that will be used in our pageant or on-stage.
-However, they are great examples of questions that you may want to think about, have a position on, or be knowledgeable about.
+They are great examples of questions that you may want to think about, have a position on, or be knowledgeable about.
 Many of these example questions make you evaluate yourself and your goals.
 Some of these questions may be outdated, but think of ways that the question could be updated to apply to current times.
 Always know the latest on current events!

 2015 Miss Florida USA Pageant - On Stage Questions (July 12, 2014)